Ancient temple of Sambuvarayas period

 Anecdote

-Recently the renovation of Rajagopuram, construction of marriage hall, kitchen, and meditation hall, unjal mandapam were completed.
+Recently the renovation of rajagopuram, construction of marriage hall, kitchen, and meditation hall, unjal mandapam were completed.

 Festivals